 insurance really a luxury or a necessity for them to have?

 short term car

-1 day insurance for a car are all very useful in the UK!
+insurance, are all very useful in the UK!

 And how about some

 insurance with no deposits ?
 Then again you may just want to

 There is much more to

 being a hairdresser than meets the eye.
 Numerous things can go wrong

 in the hairdressing business.
 For instance, a hairdresser could

 accidentally cut a customer while styling the individual’s hair.